pielstroem/wordembeddings_tutorial/_posts/2021-07-10-Introduction.md

 ## BERT - Contextualized embeddings from complex language models

 The solution for the polysemy problem is provided by **contextualized** embeddings.
 Rather than representing each instance of the same word with the same vector, like the **static** embeddings introduced before do, they provide an individual vector for each and every new token depending on its current context.
 If we want to start working with context-dependent embeddings, we do not download a set of words or sub-word units and their respective embedding vectors.
-What we download is a vast (several GB) statistical model with an enormous number of parameters, trained on an even larger number of examples, that allows us to generate embedding vectors for words in a text.
+What we download is a vast statistical model with an enormous number of parameters, trained on an even larger number of examples, that allows us to generate vector representations *on-the-fly* for any word in a given text.

 The model behind this is an **artificial neural network** with a highly complex architecture.
 Currently the most popular example for that type of embedding model is **BERT** (Bidirectional Encoder Representation from Transformers; Devlin et al. 2018).
 It was not the first system applying language models based on **deep learning** (complex artificial neural networks with multiple hidden layers) to compute wordembeddings, but it was the first to adopt a network architecture known as **bidirectional transformers** that represents the current *state-of-the-art* in terms of downstream-task performance.
 Accordingly, many currently used models, even though having seen several incremental improvements, are considered belonging to the BERT family.